Skip to main content

 </script>

-When inserting the initialization script into your site, configure the following settings:
+When adding the initialization script into your site, configure the following settings:

 1.1 Enter your Rokt API Key

-Your Rokt API Key is a unique credential provided by your Rokt account representative that securely enables your site to connect and interact with the Rokt SDK.
+Your Rokt API Key is a unique credential provided by your Rokt account manager that securely enables your site to connect and interact with the Rokt SDK.

 1.2 Enter your custom subdomain (optional)